eltonvs/coding-style/README.md

 <hr />
 ```

-Separate block elements by a blank line and agroup the inners block elements.
+Separate block elements by a blank line and group the inner block together.

 ```html
 <!-- Good -->